-The truth is that Ivy League colleges don’t always have the highest quality of instruction for undergraduate students.
+The truth is that Ivy League colleges don't always have the highest quality of instruction for undergraduate students.
 Overall, they tend to be very focused on doing academic research to maintain their position at the forefront of academia.
-Professors may be less interested in teaching than they are in their personal projects.
+Professors may be less interested in teaching than they are in their personal projects; alternatively, schools may end up hiring tons of adjunct faculty to keep costs down.
 You could end up with a better learning experience at a small, highly selective college that exclusively enrolls undergraduate students because the professors are there primarily to teach.

 Ivy League colleges also aren't the only schools where you'll derive inspiration from the amazing things the students around you are doing.
 There are many selective colleges and universities around the country that attract highly motivated students and have learning environments that will challenge you.
 Though the Ivies have high concentrations of intense students, they definitely don't have a monopoly on undergraduate talent.

 In summary, here's a chart that details how different types of non-Ivy universities compare to Ivy League schools.
 A plus sign indicates that this type of college is arguably better than Ivy League schools in the category specified on the left.
 A minus sign indicates that it's not quite as good.
 An equals sign indicates that the type of college is comparable to the colleges of the Ivy League.